-In the above noted matter, the Commission was prima facie satisfied from the material placed on record on behalf of HPSEB that the respondents namely, 1 to 7 had jointly and severally contravened the direction No.7.28 issued on October 29, 2001 by the Commission.
-The Commission, therefore, issued a suo moto notice to the aforesaid persons on March 26, 2002 to show cause why action in terms of Section 45 of the ERC Act, 1998 and Regulation 51 of HPERC's Conduct of Business Regulations be not initiated jointly and severally against the Chairman and Members of the Board and further directed to file his/her reply with the Commission by April 26, 2002 and also to state whether he/she would like to be heard in person.
+In the above noted matter, the Commission was prima facie satisfied from the material placed on record on behalf of HPSEB that the respondents namely, 1 to 7 had jointly and severally contravened the direction No.7.11 issued on October 29, 2001 by the Commission.
+The commission, therefore, issued a suo moto notice to the aforesaid persons on April 30, 2002 to show cause why the prayer made by the Board seeking extension in time upto September 30, 2002 for submitting the aforesaid plan be not rejected and action in terms of Section 45 of the ERC Act, 1998 and Regulation 51 of HPERC's Conduct of Business Regulations be not initiated jointly and severally against the Chairman and Members of the Board and further directed to file his/her reply with the Commission by May 31, 2002 and also to state whether he/she would like to be heard in person.

-Applications seeking 8 weeks extension in filing the replies were filed by all the respondents on April 29, 2002.
-The Commission granted 4 weeks extension vide order dated April 30, 2002.
-Respondents/objectors filed their replies in identical form on May 28, 2002 and the hearing fixed for July 2, 2002, which was later on preponed to June 22, 2002 at the request of respondents to hear all cases together.
+Respondents/objectors filed their replies in identical form on May 31, 2002 except for the reply from Shri M.C.Pandey, Member (Op.), which was also identical but filed on June 6, 2002.
+The hearing in the matter was fixed for July 3, 2002, which was later on preponed to June 22, 2002 at the request of respondents to hear all cases together.

 The case was heard together with other show-cause notice cases where individual but similar replies have been filed by the respondents.
+Both the matters viz. the main application for extension in time upto September 30, 2002 and show cause notice under Section 45 of the ERC Act are being disposed of in this order.